-Most of the species of Gentianales are used in traditional medicine.
+Most Gentianales species are used in traditional medicine.
 Other species are used as ornamentals.
-Further, there are members of Gentianales that are considered of great importance economically.
+Further, there are members of Gentianales that are economically important.
 The plants below are the example species under the order Gentianales.

 - Brazilian Jasmine – The Brazilian jasmine is a tropical vine commonly used as a houseplant.

-- Carolina jessamine – The flowers, roots, and leaves of Carolina jessamine are toxic.
+- Carolina jessamine – Carolina jessamine’s flowers, roots, and leaves are toxic.
 However, this plant is used as ornamental because of its glossy leaves and attractive blooms.

 - Swamp jessamine – Swamp jessamine is highly toxic.
 But, when used correctly, fresh rhizomes and roots are used in medicine.